Three Wisest Men

 That big family?
 They were so-o-o-o-o-o-o-o energetic, loud, and overbearing that it became exhausting.

 Jamie’s character.
 He dumped Emily because she was more successful than him and he didn’t want to hold her back.
 OK.
-But his self-esteem problem was rooted in his need to be perfect in everything and vice versa.
-Even though we are told that his Grandfather also was a perfectionist, He grew up in a happy, stable, and supportive family.
+However, his self-esteem problem was rooted in his need to be perfect in everything and vice versa.
+Even though we are told that his Grandfather also was a perfectionist, he grew up in a happy, stable, and supportive family.
 This debilitating complex did not seem to be founded on much.
 It also causes him to be afraid of being honest with his family about his break-up and why.
 BTW he never does get the backbone to be forthright about it.
+He is caught out.
 And he’s a liar.
+And not for any reason one could justify.
+He lied for cowardly reasons or to save himself: To his family, his boss, and to Emily.

 Jamie’s struggles with writing the governor’s speech.
 He was unable to write a word.
-His paralysis (again, it had to be perfect) was like a big depressing specter over the whole movie.
+His paralysis (again, it had to be perfect)was like a big depressing specter over the whole movie.
+He spent the whole movie goofing off to avoid getting back to the typewriter and fulfill his commitment so many people were counting on.

 The plot was all over the place.
 The Christmas play his sister directed was needless and was a distraction.
 Bethany’s project came to nothing.
-The lightening-bolt like lesson of the newlyweds’ rocks in the fountain was not used in the governor’s speech, or Emily’s theme for her project (what it was-I am unclear) the speech itself was short and lame.
+The lightening-bolt like lesson of the newlyweds’ rocks in the fountain was not used in the governor’s speech, or Emily’s theme for her project (what it was is unclear) the speech itself was short and lame.
 All that angst over THAT?

 Some of the happenings were too silly.
 The Christmas play and the scene in the restaurant with the waiter.
 I don’t mind silly sometimes, but silliness is not comedy.